harsha-simhadri/big-ann-benchmarks/t1_t2/README.md

 #### Results for T2
 The table lists best Recall/AP obtained at at least 1,500 QPS by algorithms in pull requests submitted before Nov 2021.
-All non-empty cells are derived from an author-published indices that succesfully ran on the standardized hardware with author-provided query configurations.
+All non-empty cells are derived from author-published indices that succesfully ran on the standardized hardware with author-provided query configurations.
 Recall for bigann-1B does not count ties.
 This result is on the public query set.

 | PR | Name      |bigann-1B  | deep-1B |	msspacev-1B |	msturing-1B |	ssnpp-1B  |	text2image-1B |